 A core group, has been evaluating the impact of GDPR at NKU.
 This group is working closely with campus members that we expect to be most impacted by GDPR.
-If you would like to discuss the impact of GDPR on your department, email Joan Gates at email@example.com for more information.
+If you would like to discuss the impact of GDPR on your department, email Grant Garber at firstname.lastname@example.org for more information.

 Contact us at email@example.com if you have questions or concerns about the GDPR, how it may apply to your unit or inquiries related to personal data that may be collected and processed by Northern Kentucky University.

 For assistance, please contact Legal Affairs at (859) 572-5588.